BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 A pre-compiled version can be found in the [Releases](https://github.com/Kashiiera/Minecraft-Wii-U-Mod-Injector/releases)

 # Prerequisites
-You will need Visual Studio 2019 and .NET Framework 4.8 to compile the Mod Injector
+You will need Visual Studio 2019 and .NET Framework 4.8 to compile the Mod Injector.

 # System Requirements
 * Operating System: Windows 7, Windows 8.1 or Windows 10